-First signed to Curb Records, her single, Ooh, Baby, Baby was picked as Billboard’s single of the week and went on to become a radio and sales success.
+First signed to Curb Records, Jana’s single, Ooh, Baby, Baby was picked as Billboard’s single of the week and went on to become a radio and sales success.
 More than Life followed, selling over a million copies on its own and as part of numerous compilation albums.
-A controversial version of Led Zeppelin’s epic, Stairway to Heaven, came next, earning her the honor of being the first Native American to top the Billboard dance charts.
+A controversial version of Led Zeppelin’s epic, Stairway to Heaven, came next, earning her another spot on the Billboard Dance charts.

-Exploring her cultural roots, Jana then released American Indian Story, a brilliant concept album that garnered her a second GRAMMY nomination.
+In a desire to explore her heritage, Jana released American Indian Story, a brilliant concept album that garnered her second GRAMMY nomination.
 The video for the single, The Enlightened Time, won awards at major film festivals around the world as well as a NAMMY for Best Short Form Music Video.
-Music from the album is featured on the Discovery Channel’s new hit series, Flying Wild Alaska.
+Music from the album was featured on Discovery Channel’s hit series, Flying Wild Alaska.

 Her first book, American Indian Story – The Adventures of Sha’kona, based on the GRAMMY nominated album of the same was also recently completed.
 The fantasy filled mystery-adventure is the uplifting story of the young heroine, Sha’kona, and her journey of self-discovery and courage.
 Fans and critics alike have praised this young adult novel for its characters, magic and message.

-New Moon Born took Jana in a new direction.
-A soul-stirring collection, steeped in R&B and gospel roots, which brought her back into the mainstream spotlight.
-She debuted the featured track, an emotional cover of Sam Cooke’s classic, A Change Is Gonna Come, at the American Indian Inaugural Ball for President Obama.
+With her cultural roots planted firmly in her music thus far, Jana decided to go in a different musical direction debuting A Change Is Gonna Come from her New Moon Born album at the American Indian Inaugural Ball.
 This was her second performance for a First Family.
-She sang at the First Lady’s Luncheon for Laura Bush.
+She sang at the First Lady’s Luncheon as well.
 The song went on to win her an eighth Native American Music Award for Song of the Year and the video took the Best Music Video prizes at the prestigious Indie Film Festival and at the American Indian Film Festival.
-In March of 2012 she was named Best Female Vocalist by the Rockwired Music Awards.
+She was also named Best Female Vocalist by the Rockwired Music Awards.

-In December 2012 she co-headlined a show with Sarah McLachlan at Carnegie Hall for a magical evening.
-In May of 2013 she won her ninth NAMMY.
+Jana has also co-headlined a sell-out show with Sarah McLachlan at Carnegie Hall for a magical evening.
+Six months later she won her ninth NAMMY.

-With all she has going on and with a tour schedule that has brought her to forty nine of the fifty states as well as overseas, Jana has still found time to give back.
+With all that Jana has achieved she still finds time to give back.
 Her Jana’s Kids Foundation has been helping Native youth achieve their dreams through its programs and scholarship offerings for almost as long as she has been an artist.
-In recognition of her efforts, Jana was named 2011 Woman of the Year for her philanthropic work.
+In recognition of her efforts, Jana was named Woman of the Year for her philanthropic work.

 Jana’s even taken a stab at acting.
-This year Jana’s new movie in which she stars in, The Dinosaur Experiment, debuts in Redbox in June and will be in Walmart stores in July 2014.
+Jana co-starred with Lorenzo Lamas in her first film, The Dinosaur Experiment, which debuted in the summer of 2014 and became one of the top most rented films on Redbox and is still available through this mega rental chain.
 Her songs are featured in The Dinosaur Experiment as well as in Crooked Arrow, another feature movie released in theatres across the country.